JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/04-Free/02-Why-Use-the-Free-Monad/05-Writing-the-Evaluate-Function.md

 ## All Code So Far and Evaluate

-Since `Variant` uses type-level programming, which adds noise to our explanation, the following code uses `Coproduct`. **I have not checked whether this code works, but it will serve to give you an idea for how it works.** We will show how to change this to `VariantF` at a later time.
+**I have not checked whether this code works, but it will serve to give you an idea for how it works.**
 ```purescript
 -- File 1
 data Value e = Value Int